-Laura Caliguiri joined the FDA in July 2019 as Associate Commissioner for External Affairs.
-She oversees the development, coordination and leadership of all FDA communications and outreach efforts to the news media, healthcare professionals, patient advocates, industry, states, consumer groups, and the general public.
-Under her leadership, the Office of External Affairs is the FDA’s focal point for speechwriting, creative and editorial services, and best practices in digital and web technology.
-Ms. Caliguiri also advises the Commissioner, Deputy Commissioners and other key agency officials on FDA’s communication strategies, and provides counsel on communicating with the media, stakeholders, and the general public on issues that affect agency-wide programs, projects, strategies, partnerships and initiatives.
+Laura Caliguiri served as Associate Commissioner for External Affairs from July 2019 to July 2020.
+She oversaw the development, coordination and leadership of all FDA communications and outreach efforts to the news media, healthcare professionals, patient advocates, industry, states, consumer groups, and the general public.
+The Office of External Affairs is the FDA’s focal point for speechwriting, creative and editorial services, and best practices in digital and web technology.
+Ms. Caliguiri also advised the Commissioner, Deputy Commissioners and other key agency officials on FDA’s communication strategies, and provided counsel on communicating with the media, stakeholders, and the general public on issues that affect agency-wide programs, projects, strategies, partnerships and initiatives.

 Prior to the FDA, Ms. Caliguiri was at the U.S. Department of Health and Human Services (HHS), where she served both Secretary Azar and Deputy Secretary Hargan concurrently in her roles as the Associate Deputy Secretary and Counselor to the Secretary for the Office of the Assistant Secretary for Preparedness and Response (ASPR), Office of the Assistant Secretary for Health (OASH), the (CDC) and (NIH).